bhchiang/cvhn/README.md

 Evaluation happens with `evaluate.py`.
 This script runs a model (provided via `pretrained_path`) over the test set, providing L1 and MSE (-> PSNR) metrics.

-We've provided sample commands for running evaluation over the actual test set in `evaluation.sh`.
+We've provided sample commands for running evaluation over the actual test set in `evaluate.sh`.

 We've also provided a small dataset in `data` containing several images from the actual test set for quick evaluation.